alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/notes/assessment/readme.md

 Use your CSS framework!
 Your framework styles should cover much of the problems here.
 You will have to write some CSS to fill in some details.

-Problems 5 and 7 will not be covered by your framework.
-You'll need to solve these from scratch.
+Some problems will not be covered by your framework for these you will need to write your own styles.

+## 1 Page structure

+The page is structured as:

+- main
+	- section#nav
+	- section#banner
+	- section#about
+	- section#popular
+	- section#swatches
+	- section#cart
+	- section#contact

+Each section should have a `min-height` equal to the height of the window.
+Some sections might need to be larger.
+So `min-height` would be the best coice.

+**What to do**: Give each section a `min-height` of 100vh;

-## 1 Typography
+## 2 Typography

 Set the font style for text and headings.
-All fonts on the page should be styled.
-I should not see the default Times New Roman anywhere!
+All fonts on the page should be styled. **I should not see the default Times New Roman anywhere!**

-**What do to** Style the text including the headings.
+**What do to** Style the text content.
+This includes: text (paragraphs etc.) headings, and links.
+None of these elements should have the default HTML appearance.

-## 2 Style The Navbar
+## 3 Style The Navbar

 Style the navbar and links.
 The navbar should include the links and the page title.